Diocese of Balanga: Diocesan officials and timeline

 This section shows the overall officials of the diocese.
 For mainstay bishop-specific information not including temporary ones, see Bishop of Balanga.

-For sede vacante diocesan and apostolic administrators or temporary bishops at the next table, end date calculation is included if started at the date of a current bishop stepping down to indicate transition from one bishop to another and between bishops in office for the former and latter, respectively, while those started few days after a bishop steps down do not apply the said calculation.
+For sede vacante diocesan at the next table and apostolic administrators or temporary bishops, end date calculation is included if started at the date of a current bishop stepping down to indicate transition from one bishop to another and between bishops in office for the former and latter, respectively, while those started few days after a bishop steps down do not apply the said calculation.